adil-adysh/plan-flow/.github/instructions/calander_planner.instructions.md

         proposed_time: datetime,
         scheduled_occurrences: list[TaskOccurrence],
         working_hours: list[WorkingHours],
-        max_per_day: int
+        max_per_day: int,
+        slot_pool: list[TimeSlot] | None = None
     ) -> bool:
-        """Check if a new task can be scheduled at the proposed time."""
+        """Check if a new task can be scheduled at the proposed time.

+        Args:
+            proposed_time: The datetime to test availability for.
+            scheduled_occurrences: List of already scheduled TaskOccurrence.
+            working_hours: List of WorkingHours objects for allowed scheduling per weekday.
+            max_per_day: Maximum allowed tasks per calendar day.
+            slot_pool: Optional list of allowed TimeSlot objects (user preferences).
+If None, slot-based constraints are skipped.

+        Returns:
+            True if the slot is available (within working hours, not exceeding per-day cap, not colliding with existing tasks, and matches allowed slots if specified), else False.

+        Fallback:
+            Returns False if the day is not in working_hours or slot is not allowed.
+        """

     def next_available_slot(
         self,